AdaCore/gnatstudio/docs/users_guide/main_window.rst

 environment variables).

-Open this console via the :menuselection:`Tools --> Consoles --> OS Shell` menu, which is available only if the plug-in :file:`shell.py` was loaded in GPS (the default).
-Check the documentation of that plug-in, which lists a few settings that might be useful.
+Open this console via the :menuselection:`Tools --> Consoles --> OS Shell` menu, which is available only if the plugin :file:`shell.py` was loaded in GPS (the default).
+Check the documentation of that plugin, which lists a few settings that might be useful.

 This console behaves like the standard shell on your system, including